 Another systematic review of human trials on the effects of ashwagandha on anxiety also found a significant difference in reduction of anxiety (2.5).

-Ashwagandha comes from India and their ancient Aryuvedic medicinal practise.
+Ashwagandha comes from India and their ancient Aryuvedic medicinal practice.
 In this practice, traditional medicine from plant sources are used in combination with a daily effort to act in a way that is beneficial to overall health, such as exercise, work, meditation and good hygiene.

-2. Primary Benefit = How Ashwagandha Combats Stress
+How Ashwagandha Combats Stress

 Primarily ashwagandha is used for it’s anti-stress properties.
 Reducing stress allows the mind to focus more strongly and this helps with improving at work and making better healthier lifestyle choices.

 Stress is a big risk and should not be taken lightly, it can affect your health in negative ways.
 Building up over time stress from work can lead to burnout.

 Occupational burnout occurs when stress goes unmanaged, and when burnout occurs you are no longer able to function well and may need to stop working.